We've all heard about the power of focus. But what does that really mean? Consider this story.

 So, What Does a Black Dot Have to Do With Divorce?

 The moral of the story of the little black dot seems obvious enough.
 Focus on the good things in life instead of the bad.
-Be grateful for what you have, rather than being miserable focusing on what you lack.
+Be grateful for what you have, rather than being miserable

-Divorce is like the little black dot.
+The easy answer is to say that divorce is like the little black dot.
 When you’re going through it, divorce is all you can focus on.
 It overtakes your world.
 All you see is black.

 But, if you look beyond the blackness, you will see the white space.
 That white space is everything else in your life that you have to be grateful for.